'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones - Slashdot

 In an era of easy replication, it is nigh on impossible to protect the angle of the corkscrew for your wine bottle.
 Execute quickly, take the market using your lead, or watch the clones come into play.
 Same with software.

-Re: Pretty depressing (Score:2, Insightful)
+Re: Pretty depressing (Score:3, Insightful)

 Shitty ideas are dime a dozen.
 People with no ideas say ideas are worthless.